Mauricio Dubon Player Props: Astros vs. Braves

 Mauricio Dubon At The Plate

-- Dubon has driven in a run in four games this year (25.0%), but has had no multiple-RBI games.
+- Dubon has driven in a run in four games this season (23.5%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.